In the Beginning was Football

 “Let the tribes go out into the world.”

-Then the Commissioner conspired:
+Then the Commissioner further conspired:

 “Let there be pink pussyhats.”